vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

   # FILES:
  There are 3 basic files:

  *rn.class.php* -> Neural network class.
-This file is the main file.
+This file is the main file that you need to include in your code.
 This file includes inside rn_layer.class.php

  *rn_layer.class.php* -> Layer class.
 This file includes inside rn_node.class.php